Leviyu/EQTime/README.md

 * Time series convolution
 The C code library is maintained under [Maligari,Empirical Wavelet Construction](https://github.com/Leviyu/Maligaro)

+Currently this code is only executable on our own server at Arizona State University, as the dataset is there.

 ## Usage
 Go into SRC directory and do